Proposed: May 16, 2013

 Table of Contents

-empowered by the membership, along with the Officers of the Corporation, to manage the direction and business of the corporation.
+Board of Directors - Consists of the Corporation's elected officials (Board Members) that have been empowered by the membership, along with the Executive Officers of the Corporation, to manage the direction and business of the Corporation.

-Director at Large-the Director at Large, when passed by the Board of Directors, is a member of the Officers of the Corporation and will have the voting rights as any other Officer of the Corporation.
+Director at Large-the Director at Large, when passed by the Board of Directors, is a member of the Officers of the Corporation (Board Member) and will have the voting right as any other officer of the Corporation (Board Member).

 Article 1: Name

 The name of the corporation is the North Central MA Youth Hockey Association, Incorporated (NCMYH).

 The principal address of the corporation will be:

 Gardner, MA 01440

 Article 2: Purpose